Wild Swim Kit

 Flask with spare cups

 My favourite time to swim is the early in the morning before the day has woken up.
-My first coffee of the day is so much more appreciated sat by the waters edge warming me up.
-I always take extra cups for friends (I have a reputation for making really good coffee)
+My first coffee of the day is so much more appreciated sitting by the water's edge warming me up.
+I always take extra cups for friends (I have a reputation for making really good coffee).

 Small dry bag